guosamuel/tenant_verification_api/README.md

 ## Description

-Many people are not aware of situations where they could make a difference.
-This might be because they do not have social media accounts or the time to keep on top of current events. *In The Know* makes it easy for users to not only be aware of important events, but to also become part of the change the world needs.
+Landlords have experienced bad renting experiences, whether a tenant failed to observe building rules or someonoe failed to pay rent and refused to leave the property.
+Landlords may worry about their next tenant and do not have the resources to make informed choices about their next tenant. *Tenant Verification* makes it easy for landlords, in addition to background checks, also see history on a tenant before allowing them to move in and avoid future confrontations or legal involvement.

-It is an interactive application that allows users to get the word out of important causes, catastrophes, or achievements.
+It is an interactive application that allows users to inform landlords about their past renting experiences.
 It allows users to contribute.

 The **front-end** complement of this repo lives [here](https://github.com/Flatiron-group/tenant_verification_api.git).